 Chants and Memorization: One of the unique aspects of a classical education model is the memorization at the Grammar level.
 These young minds have an incredible capacity to memorize and recall the who, what, where, and when of history, grammar, the Bible, and more!
 Students memorize and recite in fun ways, whether it be in the style of a military march, a reworded catchy tune, or a rap of the Greek gods.

 Special Events: A highlight to each classroom is showcasing their studies for their parents.
 Beginning in Pre-K3, students are able to perform what they’ve learned in class.
 From the Christmas pageant in December to the individual graded events throughout the year, parents are invited to come see all their child is learning.
 Some such events include, but are not limited to, King Arthur’s Festival, Celebrate America, International Day, and Walk Like an Egyptian.

 Logic & Rhetoric

 Extra-Curricular & Electives: As a Classical school, we’ve been able to focus on the arts.
 Our musical theatre performances are top-notch.
-We have performed “Our Town”, “Peter Pan”, “A Christmas Story” and plan to perform “Beauty and the Beast” in spring of 2021.
+We have performed “Our Town”, “Peter Pan”, “A Christmas Story” and most recently “Beauty and the Beast, Jr.” in April of of 2021.
 Over the years, we’ve offered Art History, Studio Art, Theatre Art, and The Art of Science, the Science of Art.
 All of these have served to hone and develop the artistic side of students using a variety of mediums.